ErikNoren/AspNetCoreDemos/Readme-ProjectReferencing.txt

 In the NetCore solution, the .Data project is a Class Library (Portable) project targeting to .NET Standard.

 Aside from the .Data project types, the solutions are practically identical.

+Key takeaway: Platform code is nearly the same between .NET Framework and .NET Core for common situations.
+While the tooling could use some improvement especially around creating libraries that can be cross-compiled for both .NET Framework and .NET Core the overall effort in developing for .NET Core isn't much different from .NET Framework and comes with the benefit of being able to be run in different environments without changes.